 - Lay the round of dough on the hot pan and cook for about 30 seconds, until you start to see bubbles, or lumps, appear.
 Flip it over and cook for one minute.
 Then flip it again, and cook for a final minute.

 - Remove the bread and immediately wrap it in a clean kitchen towel.
 The steam will keep it soft.
 While one pita is cooking you can be rolling out the next piece of dough.

 - Repeat with the rest of the dough, and keep all the pitas stacked inside the towel until they have cooled.
 Then you can store them in plastic baggies.

-- The puffing can be a little bit capricious…if you really want it to puff and make an inner pocket, cut your dough into 8 instead of 6 pieces, and roll them on the thin side.
-Make sure your pan is hot.
-I prefer the thicker, softer rounds of bread, but it’s up to you.
+- The puffing can be a little bit capricious…if you really want it to puff and make an inner pocket, roll them on the thin side and make sure your pan is preheated.
 These can be cooked in the oven, but again, I tried that and wasn’t happy with the results.
 The pan gives you more control.